yirzhou/wal/README.md

 # wal

-An extremely simple write-ahead log
+An extremely simple write-ahead log (and an extremely simple KV store integrated with it).